PORCELAIN PLATES.NET

 issues, interestingly, expire on May 30th, while all succeeding issues expire on

-the 31st.
-By 1919, the numbers on passenger issues are known to have neared
+between these two plates is.
+By 1919, the numbers on passenger issues are

 SALISBURY